palikhov/CnM-Roll20-resources/ExternalArt/Animated/README.md

 # Local File Repository

-You can test the features by using a '''Media URL''' for a location local to you, or that you have access to, but in general the Media URL needs to an address that ''anyone'' can use without passwords.
+You can test the features by using a **Media URL** for a location local to you, or that you have access to, but in general the Media URL needs to an address that *anyone* can use without passwords.

 In this directory several files have been provided for you to test or use.